 -v – enables verbose mode;

--n – allows you to skip DNS lookups (port scanning will be faster).
+-n – allows you to skip DNS lookups (this will make port scanning faster).

 You can scan multiple ports using a single command:

 You can also check UDP ports.
-For example, let’s check if UDP port 139 (NETBIOS Session Service) is open:
+Let’s check that UDP port 139 (NETBIOS Session Service) is open:

-In both cases, the command returned that the specified port is open.
+Both commands returned that the specified port was open.

 If the port is closed, netcat will return: